 I mean seriously, I think back, and I wonder…what could have changed my mind back then into believing I could change my story?
 Like what?
 A magic fairy godmother.
-A fairytale was going to come along and show me how to change my life, and break me out of depression and low self-worth?
+A fairy tale was going to come along and show me how to change my life, break me out of depression and low self-worth?

 No, there is no magic for that.
-But what there is in life, is there is standards.
+But what there is in life, is standards.
 There is a standard that we as a collective believe in.
 We believe if you work hard you can get what you want in life.
 I knew this, I was raised to work hard, and earn what I wanted.
 When I became a mother at 18, I knew I needed to focus.

-As a young adult with a baby, and a failed relationship, all I wanted was for things to make sense.
+As a young adult with a baby, living in a failed relationship, all I wanted was for things to make sense.
 So, do you know what a person does when they are down, but at the same time they know they have to make life better?
 They work hard.
 They close their eyes, work tirelessly, and try their best not to question anything.

 When I was in my early twenties I began focusing my life, I had a one track mind.
-I kept that track on repeated, I told myself, “do what is expected of you”.
+I kept that track on repeat, I told myself, “do what is expected of you.”

-This is America, there is always second chances when in the pursuit of the American Dream.
+This is American, there is always second chances when in the pursuit of the American Dream.

 It’s ok that I had a baby young, and I didn’t go to a four year college straight out of high school.
 I could still make my life perfect from there.